loarie/distributions/README.md

 also make a directory called out_data for the output data.

 Step 1.
 Run process_shapes_p1.py

 Step 2.
 Run process_shapes_p2.py

 # Dependencies
-fit_model.r runs in R and takes a output.csv as an input, runs a model, an produces coefficients (coefs) used by the python scripts process_shapes_p1.py runs in Python and takes a taxon_id and a list of atlas listings as in puts and along with rasters in raster_data produces the table (output.csv) needed to run the model process_shapes_p2.py runs in Python and runs fit_model.r and then produces rasters of predictions (predict.tif) and thresholded predictions (predict_thres.tif)
+process_shapes_p1.py runs in Python and takes a taxon_id and a list of atlas listings as in puts and along with rasters in raster_data produces the table (output.csv) needed to run the model

+process_shapes_p2.py runs in Python and calls fit_model.r and then produces rasters of predictions (predict.tif) and thresholded predictions (predict_thres.tif)

+fit_model.r is called by process_shapes_p2.py.
+It runs in R and takes a output.csv as an input, runs a model, an produces coefficients (coefs) used by the python scripts.

 #Aditional steps
 I was exploring coarsening the thresholded predictions